 Thorough screening procedures provide details far beyond a criminal history that may be the best indicator of an employee's capabilities.
 Employment history, for one, helps to confirm job experience but also sheds light on potential issues such as frequent moves, career changes, and other factors that could indicate a potential employee might not be a good long-term candidate.

-Look for patterns that show how an employee strives to succeed - or how an employee displays consistent difficulties - to get a good impression of her or his ability to take on the job.
+Look for patterns that show how an employee strives to succeed–or how an employee displays consistent difficulties–to get a good impression of her or his ability to take on the job.
 Be careful, because applicants inflate their resumes more often than you may think.
 If you are considering someone based on skills listed, proper verification of employment, education, and licenses is a must.
 This is also a great way to screen out dishonest applicants.

-Don't Overlook Crucial Information
+Don't Overlook Crucial Information in a Background Check

 Some indicators of a job applicant's capabilities might surprise you.
 A background check might reveal a personality trait or unique response to a situation that could be a real asset to your team, despite the fact it isn't highlighted in the applicant's resume.